simonmichael/hledger/hledger/hledger.m4.md

 - Wash sales — disallowed loss from a prior sale is added to the cost basis of the replacement shares.
 - Corporate actions — spin-offs, mergers, and stock splits cause cost basis to be allocated or adjusted in ways unrelated to any payment.

-The [Acquire](#acquire) section below shows an example of this in practice.
+In each case, fund any difference between basis and price paid via a separate income, equity, or asset posting, rather than expressing the difference as `{B} @ T` with `B ≠ T` on the asset itself.

-For more background on cost basis, see <https://en.wikipedia.org/wiki/Cost_basis>.
+The [Acquire](#acquire) section below shows an example.

 ## Lot ids